Authors & Events

 Buy from Other Retailers:

 Death silences not only those it takes, but those it leaves behind: All too typically we can neither express our grief nor express sympathy for the bereaved.
-In his sensitive collection, toss finds a voice — or several voices — in the poetry, fiction, letters, and diaries of the world’s great writers.
-Here are James Agee, recording the shock of his father’s death; William Shakespeare, making poetry of Cleopatra’s grief; the Biblical wisdom of The Book of Lamentations"; the psychological acuity of Marcel Proust.
+In this sensitive collection, loss finds a voice — or several voices — in the poetry, fiction, letters, and diaries of the world’s great writers.
+Here are James Agee, recording the shock of his father’s death; William Shakespeare, making poetry of Cleopatra’s grief; the Biblical wisdom of The Book of Lamentations; the psychological acuity of Marcel Proust.
 Here are mourners from classical Rome to eleventh-century China, from the Paiute Indians to present-day Ireland.
 Arranged in sections that correspond to the stages of mourning, In the Midst of Winter is a collection whose breadth and resonance make it invaluable and utterly unique.

 Mary Jane Moffatt was an American writer, editor, and educator.
 She coedited Revelations: Diaries of Women and edited In the Midst of Winter: Selections from the Literature of Mourning.
 She is the author of The Times of Our Lives about writing autobiographies and her own memoir, City of… More about Mary Jane Moffat

 "It is hard to have patience with people who say, There is no death or Death doesn’t matter.
 There is death.
 And whatever is matters."— C.S.
 Lewis

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.